minprog/programming-1/10 Lectures/00 Week 0 Wednesday/10 Wednesday.md

 	    }

-  * This code may look like gibberish to you, but it’s actually not that hard to break down.
+  * This code may look like gibberish to you, but it's actually not that hard to break down.
 Line 1 simply opens up an image.
 Lines 2 through 4 walk through the dots that make up the image.
-Now let’s add some lines of code that remove all of the blue and green from these dots and bump up the red by a factor of ten:
+Now let's add some lines of code that remove all of the blue and green from these dots and bump up the red by a factor of ten:

 	    im = new SimpleImage("iron-puzzle.png");
 	    for (x = 0; x &lt; im.getWidth(); x%2B%2B) {